 Perhaps most importantly, the Lincoln Network wants to lower barriers that keep economic libertarians, the religiously observant, political conservatives, and others who don’t run with the prevailing grain of the Bay area from getting jobs in the tech industry.
 “The Valley is where the work is being done that is making the future,” says Ginn.
 “People from all stripes of thinking need to be here.”

-Justin Torres is a contributing editor to Philanthropy.
+Justin Torres was a contributing editor to Philanthropy.
 Karl Zinsmeister oversees publications at The Philanthropy Roundtable.